japaf/foamgen/docs/source/tutorials/unstructuredMesh.rst

     foamgen -u

-This produces packing similar to this one:
+This produces mesh similar to this one:

 .. image:: ../_images/FoamUMesh.png
     :width: 100%